Abingdon (UK Parliament constituency): History

-The Representation of the People Act 1948 reorganised parliamentary constituencies, and Abingdon County Constituency was altered marginally, with the part of the rural district of Bradfield being transferred to the County Constituency of Newbury.
+Under the Representation of the People Act 1948, Abingdon was altered marginally, with the part of the rural district of Bradfield being transferred to Newbury.

-1974–1983: The boroughs of Abingdon and Wallingford, the urban district of Wantage, and the rural districts of Abingdon, Faringdon, Wallingford and Wantage.
+1974–1983

+As above.
 The constituency was not altered by the Parliamentary Constituencies (England) Order of 1970, but was slightly amended prior to the February 1974 general election to take account of changes to local government boundaries.

+As a result of the constituency boundary changes introduced at the 1983 general election, the Abingdon constituency was divided; most of its electors were placed in the new Wantage constituency and a significant minority including electors in the town of Abingdon were placed in the Oxford West and Abingdon constituency.
+A small part to the south of the constituency had been retained within Berkshire and this area was transferred to Newbury.